Automattic/woocommerce-payments/readme.txt

 = 2.0.0 - 2021-xx-xx =
 * Update - Render customer details in transactions list as text instead of link if order missing.
 * Update - Render transaction summary on details page for multi-currency transactions.

-= 1.9.2 - 2021-xx-xx =
 * Fix - Added better notices for end users if there are connection errors when making payments.
 * Fix - If account is set to manual payouts display 'Temporarily suspended' under Payments > Settings.
 * Add - Add file dropzones to dispute evidence upload fields

+= 1.9.2 - 2021-02-05 =
-* Fix - Checkout and cart blocks aren't usable when WooCommerce Payments is enabled.
+* Fix - Checkout and cart blocks aren't usable in editor when WooCommerce Payments is enabled.
 * Fix - Missing global config error in Checkout block integration, and incompatibility with latest block API.

 = 1.9.1 - 2021-02-03 =